diogro/expressionVariance-manuscript/main.md

 1. SI table 1 - Variance and mean rank metrics and the corresponding ChromHMM annotations used.

-1. SI data - Study metadata - Metadata file describing the data used in the study as well as some intermediate processing information.
+1. SI Appendix 1 - Diagnostics plots for processing pipeline.

-1. SI data - Gene expression means and standard deviations - Tables with final calculated means and standard deviations.
+1. SI data 1 - Study metadata - Metadata file describing the data used in the study as well as some intermediate processing information.

-2. SI data - Gene ranks - Gene expression mean and variance ranks, across-study and tissue-specific.
+1. SI data 2 - Study gene lists - List of genes included in each study.

-3. SI data - GO enrichment - Combined table describing gene ontology enrichment in the top 5% and bottom 5% of genes as ranked by variance.
+1. SI data 3 - Gene expression means and standard deviations - Tables with final calculated means and standard deviations.

-1. SI data - Study gene lists - List of genes included in each study.
+2. SI data 4 - Gene ranks - Gene expression mean and variance ranks, across-study and tissue-specific.

-1. SI data - GO enrichment - Combined table describing gene ontology enrichment in the top 5% and bottom 5% of genes as ranked by variance.
+3. SI data 5 - GO enrichment - Combined table describing gene ontology enrichment in the top 5% and bottom 5% of genes as ranked by variance.

 # References